atish-shanbhag/Updates/9June20/readme.md

 Rotate the matrix by K times means rotating the given NN matrix to the specified (K) number of times.
 For example, consider the 33 matrix, which has to be rotated once,

 # 2
+Write a Python to implement Perfect Sum Problem

 # 3